dacrab/clubos-legacy/CONTRIBUTING.md

 ![Version](https://img.shields.io/badge/version-1.0.0-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

-Thank you for your interest in contributing to Proteas!
-This document provides guidelines and instructions for contributing to this project.
+First off, thank you for considering contributing to Proteas.
+It's people like you that make Proteas such a great tool.

 ## 📋 Table of Contents